cuncundev/move-on-api/README.md

     ```

 ## Request Data
-1. The request payload shall be in valid JSON format.
+1. The request payload shall be in valid JSON format, therefore special character shall be encoded.
 ```js
 {
     // string, required